chmontgomery/gulp-help/docs/API.md

 However, if the `--all` flag is provided, even these tasks will be shown. (i.e. `gulp help --all`)

-Also can provide an object to support aliases and task options
+Also can provide an object to support aliases and task flags

 #### description.aliases